ArrogantNobody/RecoSys/README.md

 ## Dataset

 The data sets were collected over various periods of time with different sizes of the set.
-For our application, the model is trained and evaluated with the latest small MovieLens dataset <a href="https://grouplens.org/datasets/movielens/latest/" rel="dataset"/>
+For our application, the model is trained and evaluated with the latest small <a href="https://grouplens.org/datasets/movielens/latest/" rel="dataset"/> MovieLens dataset </a>

 ## Configure and Run the Code
 1. Make sure you have the db.sqlite3 database file under the root folder